 The original bridge rectifiers were the old-style square types, bolted to the chassis for heat-sinking, and connected to the power supply with wire, spade and ring terminals.
 The newer, low-profile, flat-pack style bridge rectifiers allow me to mount them directly beneath the circuit board, bolted to the chassis for heat-sinking.
 Wire lengths are shortened, and 8 mechanical connections eliminated.

-The Hoppe’s Brain GFA-555 power supply is available for both versions of the GFA-555; Mark I or Mark II.
-Price is $375 along with a refurbishment.
-For the DIY’er, a mostly-assembled kit with all parts and instructions is $300.
+The Hoppe’s Brain GFA-555 power supply works in both versions of the GFA-555; Mark I or Mark II.
+(But not the current “SE” models.)
+Price is $375, either for a DIY kit, or installed in an amp along with a refurbishing.

 Thanks for reading!

 Here’s a board installed in a GFA-555 II.
 I’ve switched to WAGO cage-clamp terminal blocks.
 These things are awesome!
 It makes a super tight spring-loaded connection that will not loosen over time as the typical rising-cage clamp types can.
 These give a high degree of confidence in the connection, and are easier to install as well.
 There are little levers you push to open the clamp and insert the wire.
 At first glance, a spring-loaded mechanism might seem like it would be weak, but actually, these things pinch really, really tight, and are designed in such a way that they self-tighten even further if you pull on them.